Claire Perry O'Neill: Parliamentary career

 In October 2012, Perry mistakenly stated that the national debt and national deficit were the same thing in a discussion on BBC Radio 5 Live.

 In September 2014, she mentioned a possible revival of the use of women-only carriages during a speech to a fringe event at the Conservative Party conference.

 Perry campaigned for the United Kingdom to remain in the EU during the 2016 membership referendum, and argued after the vote that some members of her party were "like jihadis" in their support for a "hard Brexit" and said the tone of the debate on leaving the European Union "borders on the hysterical".
 She was one of only seven Conservative MPs to vote for an amendment arguing that Parliament should have the final say on any deal to leave the EU.
 She subsequently voted with her party in approving the decision to invoke Article 50.

 Perry was appointed as Minister of State for Energy and Clean Growth at the Department for Business, Energy and Industrial Strategy by Theresa May in her second ministry, after the June 2017 reshuffle.
 During the January 2018 cabinet reshuffle, she was given the right to attend Cabinet.

-In September 2019, Perry announced she would not stand at the next general election, which took place in December of that year.

 In November 2018 the PCS, FDA and Prospect unions raised concerns with senior officials at the Department of Business, Energy and Industrial Strategy that Perry had been accused of swearing and shouting at staff.
 The shadow Cabinet Office minister Jon Trickett said that the unions had raised "serious allegations" and urged officials to "look into them carefully".

 The Daily Telegraph reported in May 2019 that she was claiming £9,843 per year tax-free in Parliamentary expenses for her three children – aged 17, 19 and 22, the two eldest of whom were at university – on top of her salary as MP and Minister of State for Energy, totalling £111,148, and her standard tax-free "second home allowance" of £22,760.
 She did not deny the report, but said that she had not broken any Parliamentary rules.

+Perry took leave of absence from Parliament on 20 May 2019, and announced in September 2019 that she would not stand at the next general election, which took place in December of that year.